 Component Notes Method 1 Method 2 Diagnostic Quiz Held in class on Wednesday, Sept.
-13, and based on high-school chemistry.
+11, and based on high-school chemistry.
 As long as you complete the quiz, you will receive one mark regardless of your actual score.
 No studying is required for this quiz.
-1 same OWL assignment on administrative matters Due Sunday, Sept.
-17 at 11:55 pm.
+1 same OWL quiz on administrative matters Due Sunday, Sept.
+15 at 11:55 pm.
 This activity will help you become familiar with the course and with Western.
 As long as you obtain at least 90%, you will receive one mark regardless of your actual score.
 You have five (5) attempts to obtain 90%.
 1 same iClicker Marked on participation only.
-As long as you answer at least 50% of the questions, you will receive the full participation mark.
-2 same Laboratory Four experiments (4.00 each) 16 same October Quiz Sunday, October 1, 3:00-4:00 pm 7 same Midterm Test Saturday, October 28, 7:30-9:30 pm 31 16 Final Exam Scheduled by the Registrar, 3.00 hours 42 57
+As long as you answer at least 70% of the questions, you will receive the full participation mark.
+If you answer less than 70% of the questions, the weight of the iClicker component will be shifted to the Final Exam.
+2 same Team-Based Modules Best 6 out of 7 modules (0.50 each) 3 same Laboratory Four experiments (4.00 each) 16 same Test #1 Saturday, October 5, 6:30-8:30 pm 32 Test #2 Saturday, November 9, 6:30-8:30 pm 32 Cumulative Final Exam Scheduled by the Registrar, 3.00 hours 45 45